 * * *

-Everyone knew that it could not be totally gone.
-He could not have destroyed the knowledge that was within him.
+Everyone knew that it could not be totally gone, because he could not have destroyed the knowledge that was within him.
 Some day in the future, if he wanted to, he could rebuild his device.
 But he said that he would never do that, and he sounded certain.
 Everyone, including me, believed him.
 And for all the years since then, he has held to that claim.
 That was the last anyone has seen of his invention, and the last most people have seen of him.

 He told me once, “That morning, with everyone else, I watched that piece of bark float downriver with the remains of my invention onboard.
 As you may recall, the bark entered a riffle and flipped over.
-I envisioned that little blob of melted plastic and metal tumbling down in the current.”
+I envisioned that little blob of melted plastic and metal tumbling down through the current.”

 He was familiar with that section of the river, from fishing in it.
-He had been accustomed to thinking of it as a place where trout and other wild creatures lived, where now and then mergansers swam around the eddies, or deer or moose came to drink, or raccoons sidled down to catch crawfish from the shallows or to rake out freshwater mussels.
+He had been accustomed to thinking of it as a place where trout and other wild creatures lived, where now and then mergansers swam around on the big eddies, or deer or moose came to drink, or raccoons sidled down to catch crawfish from the shallows or to rake out freshwater mussels.
 Rocks lay on the bottom amid sand and silt.
 On the surface, logs, branches, twigs, and leaves floated until they drifted ashore or became waterlogged and sank.
 Such was the usual life of the river.

 “There went my last device.
 Back home, I had destroyed the others, along with my prototypes, materials, documentation, and the tools, molds, micromachining system, testing stations, and so on that I’d used for building it.
 I cast off everything I had done, all my years of work, which had been so much a part of me.
 That left an absence in me.
 It felt like it does when you break up with a longtime lover.
-The love continues and pulls at you, less and less as time goes by, but it keeps pulling and never quite stops.
+The love continues and pulls at you; less and less as time goes by, but it keeps pulling and never quite stops.
 You know how that is.”

 At any time thereafter, he could have geared up and reconstructed his invention.
 But he had no desire to do that, and never seriously considered the possibility.
-As far as he was concerned his invention was dead and gone, as he had intended.
+As far as he was concerned, his invention was dead and gone, as he had intended.
 It lived only in people’s memories and, to him, as part of the river.

 “Now and then I thought about it, of course.
 How could I not?
-I thought of how it must have settled into the bottom sediment of the river, or been carried out to sea.
+I thought of how it must have settled into the bottom sediment of the river, or maybe been carried out to sea.
 And I thought about that little birch bark funeral vessel, which probably bobbed along upside down until it sank or drifted ashore.”